 Each year the Divinity School appoints as research fellows a limited number of professors, ministers, priests, or otherwise professionally qualified persons who have clearly articulated research projects.

 Appointment may be for a term or an academic year.
 Research fellows have access to the libraries of the University and may audit classes with the permission of the instructor.
 They are not candidates for degrees and receive no academic credit.
-Regular tuition will be charged, but under certain circumstances the tuition may be waived.
-If the tuition is waived, there is a fee of \$150 per term.
-Research fellows are not eligible for financial aid from the School.
+A nonrefundable application fee of \$50 is required at the time of application.
+There is a fee of \$150 per term.
+Research fellows are not eligible for financial aid from the School and no stipend is available.